FAQsIs wood free, all composite construction better than the conventional wood cored boats?

 What year model did Key West Boats introduce all composite, wood freee construction?

 With our introduction of the seventeen twenty in 1992, we used all composite construction for the first time.
 We were an innovator of this now proven technology, but it was limited to that model at the time.
 Over the next couple of years we were so happy with the success and improved quality, that we blended it into the other models.
 All Key West Boats built from 1995 and after, with the exception of the 2000WA, are completely wood free.
 This is important, not only from a peace of mind perspective, but it also shows that we are not "still learning" how it should be done.
 We have a very long and successful history of wood free construction.

 What size fuel tank does my older Key West Boat have?

 Almost without exception, if your model is still in production you can check the current spec sheet on that model and find your tank's capacity.
-The exception is in the 186 series where they were introduced in '04 with a sixty gallon tank which was replaced with a forty gallon tank in '06.
+One exception is in the 186 series where they were introduced in '04 with a sixty gallon tank which was replaced with a forty gallon tank in '06.
 Because of more efficient hull construction combined with fuel miserly engines, we found it simply did not need that much fuel.

 The out of production 1700CC carried a 17 gallon tank under the console, and the 1700DC had a 20 gallon tank under the floor.